 The suburban Minneapolis native wasn’t always part of the ultimate frisbee community, and the Wind Chill wasn’t always a pro team.
 You might say they evolved and matured together, and now they’ve helped to expand the sport and fan base across the state.

 Growing up, Ben played team sports, ran track, and in high school, found his way to the bowling team.
-Hopkins High School had an ultimate frisbee club team, but Ben didn’t play in part because players would go to a frisbee camp in Wisconsin every summer, and that was out of reach.
+Hopkins High School had an ultimate frisbee club team, but Ben didn’t play in part because players would go to a sports camp in Wisconsin every summer, and that was out of reach.

 He had good friends on that team, though, and one of them approached him after bowling practice one day.
 Tryouts are coming up.
 The friend said you should come.
 Ben went and remembers being “terrible but decently athletic.”